-Many people seek out Psilocybin work to experience the well known phenomenon of ego death.
+Many people seek out Psilocybin Ceremony to experience the well known phenomenon of ego death.
 Today I want to discuss what that looks like from where I am sitting and shed light on the occurrence in ways that you may not have heard yet.

 Before I go into these experiences, I want to talk about what the ego is to me.
 I never liked the work ego.
 I feel like it's misleading and it's something most people just want to do away with when they hear the word.
 I actually call it a persona and those personas are something we should be eternally grateful for.
 My theory is that when we are children, we create personas to get through our childhood (to survive!).
 Sometimes we can have one major persona and sometimes we have many, all depending on the severity of trauma and coping mechanisms that were engaged.
 Let me be clear, we have all been through some form of trauma and most of us are still living from a place of these personas on some level.
 This does not only apply to severe or obvious trauma.
 I will lead with some examples of personas: